Reproduction-A

 • Spores

-The embryo is the early stage of development after the zygote starts growing.
+The embryo is the early stage of development after the zygote undergoes multiple cell divisions, before it becomes recognizable as a foetus.

 Q48.
 Which structure protects the baby inside the mother?